Tis the Season to be Hateful

 When I say manufactured, that’s exactly what I mean.
 On Boxing Day, a coroner’s report revealed that Tim Salter, a 53-year-old unemployed man who has been partially blind since 1994 and suffered from mental health problems, hanged himself in September because a Government test had judged him fit for work and cut his disability benefits.

 Salter was only two days from an eviction from the house where he had lived all his life, when he killed himself.
-According to the Coroner:
+According to the Coroner: “A major factor in his death was that his state benefits had been greatly reduced leaving him almost destitute and with threatened repossession of his home”.

 No doubt that is a story to make Duncan Smith and his colleagues chuckle over their Christmas turkey – or blame it on the mental health problems of a little person with nothing much in the bank.